10-3-pursuit/10-3-resources/README.md

 1. [External Resources](external-resources.md) - curated resources the you posted in the 10.3 Slack Channel
 1. [Miscellaneous Videos](miscellaneous-videos.md) - miscellaneous videos including 'Leveraging Your Learning with ChatGPT' and 'How To Google Like a Pro'
 1. [Tools](tools.md) - developer tools for you to experiment with and leverage
+1. [Podcasts](podcasts.md) - stay up to date with the latest tech podcasts